chabld/VertexWiseR/README.md

 #### The actual analysis

 The next code chunk runs the analysis.
+There is an optional `p` parameter for the `vertex_analysis()` function to specify the p threshold; default p is set to 0.05.
 The second line displays the results

 ``` r